ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 imputation used will vary for each non-respondent in each period depending on whether data is available in the predictive period.

+The generic formula for using ratio of means imputation is the imputation link multiplied by the variable of interest (auxiliary variable in the case of construction) for the non-respondent from a previous/consecutive/current period for forwards/backwards/construction imputation respectively.

 ## 4.0 Assumptions

 This method assumes that the contributor's target variable value in the